-A study of the role of archaeology in reconstructing the world in which the Biblical literature originated, with special attention given to archaeological results that throw light on the clarification of the Biblical text.
+A study of the role of archaeology in reconstructing the world in which biblical literature originated, with special attention given to archaeological results that throw light on the clarification of the biblical text.
 Also, an introduction to basic archaeological method and a study in depth of several representative excavations along with the artifacts and material culture recovered from different historical periods.
+Cross-listed as ARCH 226.
 Fulfills Global Cultural Diversity Requirement.